trautmann44/Generic-positive-feedback-does-not-aid-learning---power-analysis-and-visualizations/README.md

-# Choosing-order-boosts-motor-performance---power-analysis-and-visualizations
+# Generic positive feedback does not aid leanring---power-analysis-and-visualizations

 📌 Project Overview

-This project investigates the effect of **enhanced expectancies (positive feedback)** on motor performance and learning in aerobic gymnastics.
+This project investigates the effect of **enhanced expectancies (generic positive feedback)** on motor performance and learning in aerobic gymnastics.

-Using a controlled experimental design, the analysis evaluates whether generic positive feedback can influence execution quality, perceived exertion, and intrinsic motivation.
+Using a controlled experimental design, the analysis evaluates whether generic positive feedback can influence execution quality, perceived exertion, and intrinsic motivation dimensions.

 ---

 ❓ Research Question

-Does enhanced expectancies (via positive feedback) improve motor performance and learning outcomes compared to a control condition?
+Does enhanced expectancies (via generic positive feedback) improve motor performance and learning outcomes compared to a control condition?

 ---